ATCC-Bioinformatics/genome_portal_api/README.md

 ## search_text() <a name="search_text"></a>
 **The `search_text()` function can be used to find assemblies and/or associated metadata for genomes that match a search term.**
-This function mimics default behavior of the "Search for a genome" bar on the ATCC Genome Portal.
-The search term can either be a full- or sub-string of an organism name, or an exact match of the ATCC catalog number as a character string.
+This function mimics default behavior of the "Search for a genome" bar on the ATCC® Genome Portal.
+The search term can either be a full- or sub-string of an organism name, or an exact match of the ATCC® catalog number as a character string.
 **The default output of this function is a list of ids formatted like ['ATCC CatalogNo:GenomeID', ... ]**.

 **To test out what search terms might help, first try using the "Search for a genome" bar on the [ATCC Genome Portal](https://genomes.atcc.org/).**